 Supplements, over-the-counter (OTC) medications, and prescription drugs can all contribute to poisoning at home.
 Here’s what you need to know to protect yourself and your family.

 Poisoning is actually the leading cause of injury death in the United States, according to the National Center for Health Statistics.
 Drug overdoses, both of pharmaceutical drugs and illegal drugs, cause the vast majority of those poisoning deaths.

 You might think that the medicines you have at home are safe.
 However, any medication or supplement when taken in excess can cause poisoning.
 The Centers for Disease Control and Prevention (CDC) defines a poison as “any substance, including medications, that is harmful to your body if too much is eaten, inhaled, injected, or absorbed through the skin.”

 You don’t need to be addicted to drugs to suffer a drug overdose.
 Poisoning overdoses are often accidental and can also happen to young children.
 In fact, poisoning is also the leading cause of childhood injury.
-Every day, more than 300 children go to the emergency room — and two dice — because of poisoning, according to the CDC.
+Every year, about 35,000 young children end up in emergency rooms because they got into unsecured medications.